Lifting straps — what they are and how to use them | MuscleSquad

 Quicker grip recovery between sets

-On pull days in particular, your forearms and sure to be on fire by the end of the session since so many back-focused exercises activate the forearms.
-This can inhibit how hard you train in your next set if you’re still carrying some grip fatigue from a previous exercise.
+On pull days in particular, your forearms are likely to burn out since so many back-focused exercises activate them.
+This can inhibit how hard you train if you’re still carrying some grip fatigue from a previous exercise.
 Using lifting straps throughout your session reduces how long it takes your forearms to recover and lets you blitz the muscles you actually came to train.

 Are there any disadvantages to lifting straps?